ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 The type system is by no means complete
 — in particular record types
-and importing types across files are not yet supported — but there is enough already to fill a few posts.
+and importing types across files are not yet supported — but there is enough to fill a few posts.
 This introduction explores RCL and what problems a type system for RCL should and should not solve.
 In part two we’ll explore the type system itself,